schroederjan/udacity-dend-capstone-project/README.md

 host all all 0.0.0.0/0 md5

 #3)
-#then restart the db with:
+#then restart the DB with:
 sudo systemctl restart postgresql
 ```
 3. TimescaleDB Login